NuevoFoundation/workshops/content/english/sql_workshop/activity1/_index.md

 ## Task 1: Take a peek at the information on the Planet of Fun
 You are given information about the Galaxy and want to look for the Planet of Fun.
-To do this, the Galactic Federation has given you your first SQL command: SELECT.
+To do this, the Galactic Federation has given you your first SQL command: "SELECT".

 ### What the command does:
-The SELECT command allows you to choose what data to show from a database.
+The "SELECT" command allows you to choose what data to show from a database.

 ### Example: